Welcome to Part 10 of the Bearded Dragon Care Sheet: Common Health Issues of Bearded Dragons!

 Impaction is one of the leading causes of death in captive bearded dragons.
-This is caused by a blockage inside the digestive tract caused by the animal swallowing objects which it cannot pass.
-Usually impaction comes from small particle substrates (such as Playground sand, crushed walnut shells, or calcium sand) which the bearded dragon accidentally swallows when going after an insect.
+The origin is a blockage inside the digestive tract when the animal swallows an object (or objects) which it cannot pass.
+Usually impaction is due to small particle substrates (such as Playground sand, crushed walnut shells, or calcium sand) which the bearded dragon accidentally ingests when lunging for insects.

-Once a bearded dragon begins to show signs of impaction, it’s too late.
-If caught early, the bearded dragon might be able to be saved, but it’s a painful and costly endeavor.
+Once a bearded dragon begins to show signs of impaction, it’s usually too late.
+If caught early the bearded dragon may undergo surgery to remove the impaction, but it’s a painful, costly endeavor.
 Unfortunately, most cases of impaction lead to death.

 Metabolic Bone Disease

-Metabolic Bone Disease is a very debilitating disease that is also very common with captive bearded dragons.
+Metabolic Bone Disease is a debilitating skeletal disease common with captive bearded dragons.
 This disease is a breakdown of the skeleton system due to the lack of calcium absorption in the bones.
-This is generally due to a lack of calcium intake, or from inadequate UVB exposure are typically at the root of MBD.
+A lack of calcium intake, or inadequate UVB exposure are typically at the root of MBD.

-UVB rays from the sun help a bearded dragon to produce vitamin D3, which promotes calcium absorption.
-Without vitamin D3 the bearded dragon’s bones will not absorb calcium, which in turn causes the bones to become weak, brittle and deformed.
+UVB rays from the sun assists with the production of vitamin D3, which promotes calcium absorption.
+Without proper levels of vitamin D3 the digestive system will not synthesize calcium, which in turn causes the bones to become weak, brittle, and deformed.

-Mouth rot is a bacterial infection usually caused by low temperatures and unclean living conditions.
+Mouth rot is a bacterial infection due to low terrarium temperatures and unclean living conditions.
 The symptoms are dark colorations on the lips, gums, or tongue.
 The illness will get worse as time goes on causing the gums to bleed and teeth to eventually fall out.

-Always keep the enclosure clean and sanitized.
-Remove any feces or uneaten food items from the enclosure as soon as it’s found.
-Be sure the temperatures within the enclosure are correct for your age bearded dragon.
+Always keep the terrarium clean and sanitized.
+Remove any feces or uneaten food items from the enclosure as soon as possible.
+Maintain the correct temperatures of the terrarium according to the age of the bearded dragon.

 Acts Lazy or Lethargic

-If your bearded dragon begins acting lazy or becomes lethargic it could be a sign that the temperatures are too low or too high.
-Monitor the temperatures throughout the enclosure and adjust as needed.
+If your bearded dragon begins acting lethargic it could be a sign that the temperatures are too low or too high.
+Monitor the temperatures using quality thermometers throughout the enclosure and adjust as needed.

-This could also be a sign of brumation, if it is during the fall and winter months.
-Bearded Dragons naturally want to brumate, or hibernate, during this time of year once they reach the juvenile stage.
+Lower activity levels could also be a sign of brumation, if it is during the fall and winter months.
+Bearded dragons naturally want to brumate, or hibernate, during this time of year once they reach the juvenile stage.
 This is very common and a natural reaction to changing seasons.

 Diarrhea or Runny Stool

-If the problem persists after a diet change seek a veterinarian to test for intestinal parasites.
+If the problem persists after improving the diet seek a veterinarian to test for intestinal parasites.

 Loss of Appetite

 Loss of appetite can happen if the conditions in the enclosure are not suitable.
-Usually this is due to temperatures that are too low, or temperatures that are too high.
-Too much stress can also cause the bearded dragon to not eat, and spend a lot of time hiding.
+Improper temperatures can affect appetite.
+Too much stress can also cause the bearded dragon to not eat, and spend much of its time hiding.

-You may need to replace the fluorescent tube if it is older than six months.
-These bulbs can weaken in strength over time.
+Always replace fluorescent bulbs after six months.
+Fluorescent bulbs tend to weaken in strength over time.